 Head down the road for 8 more miles and you’ll find Sand Dollar Beach.
 It’s a lovely crescent-shaped beach with peaceful beachcombing and tidepooling.
 San Dollar is a great spot to just escape the car for a while and chill out.

 Logistics: There is a small parking lot on site.
-The turnoff is a little hard to spot, if you get the the Plaskett campground, you’ve gone just a little too far.
+The turnoff is a little hard to spot, if you get to the Plaskett campground, you’ve gone just a little too far.
+There’s a $10 day use fee, but it’s free if you park along the road and walk in.

 Piedras Blancas Elephant Seal Rookery